PawseySC/docker-resbaz19/_episodes/05-build-intro.md

 This will take a while to run, and we need to use the port for other examples.
 To stop your Supernova container:

 ```
-docker stop supernova
+$ docker stop supernova
-docker rm supernova
+$ docker rm supernova
 ```
 {: .bash}

-### Base images for ###
+### Base images for Python ###

-It's often not necessary to build an entire application from bare bones.
-There are numerous
+It's often not necessary to build an entire application from bare bones, as there are numerous general purpose images that can be used as starting point.

 [continuumio/miniconda2](https://hub.docker.com/r/continuumio/miniconda2/tags) and [continuumio/miniconda3](https://hub.docker.com/r/continuumio/miniconda3/tags) are Docker images provided by the maintainers of the [Anaconda](https://anaconda.org) project.
 They ship with Python 2 and 3, respectively, as well as `pip` and `conda` to install and manage packages.
 At the time of writing, the most recent version is `4.5.12`, which is based on Python `2.7.15` and `3.7.1`, respectively.